Victoza® is not indicated for weight loss.

 Victoza® was superior in reducing A1C from baseline versus placebo at 26 weeks4

-In pediatric patients 10 years of age and older, the risk of hypoglycemia was higher with Victoza® regardless of concomitant antidiabetic therapies.
+In pediatric patients 10 years of age and older, the risk of hypoglycemia was higher with Victoza® regardless of insulin and/or metformin use.

 The change from baseline to end-of-treatment visit in A1C was analyzed using a pattern mixture model with multiple imputation.
 Missing observations (10.6% in the Victoza®, 14.5% in the placebo) were imputed from the placebo arm based on multiple (x10,000) imputations.
-The data for week 26 was then analyzed with an ANCOVA model containing treatment, sex, and age group as fixed effects and baseline value as covariate.
+The data for Week 26 were then analyzed with an ANCOVA model containing treatment, sex, and age group as fixed effects and baseline value as covariate.

 A 26-week, randomized, parallel-group, placebo-controlled trial with a 26-week double-blind period followed by a 26-week open-label extension.
 Eligible patients (N=135) between the ages 10-17 had A1C levels between 7%-11% if they were being treated with diet and exercise alone or between 6.5%-11% if they were being treated with metformin (with or without insulin) and had a body-mass index (BMI) greater than the 85th percentile.
 Patients were randomized (1:1) to receive once-daily Victoza® (n=66) or placebo (n=68) for 26 weeks in combination with metformin with or without basal insulin on a background of diet and exercise regimen.